Particle Swarm Optimization based on Novelty Search: Introduction

 In the present algorithm, Novelty Search controls PSO.
 First novelty search algorithm finds novel area for searching and then calls PSO to search that area for global optimum solution.
 We keep on continue this procedure until no further novel area is left.
 This is where the present algorithm differs from other PSO algorithms.
 Other PSO algorithms driven by objective; but the present algorithm is driven by novelty search which is objective free.

 What advantages we can get by combining Novelty Search with Particle Swarm Optimization?
 Novelty search only check weather the search area is novel or not.
 It is not driven by objective.
-That’s why it never stuck into some location rather it freely moves around the entire search space.
+That is why it never gets stuck into some location rather it freely moves around the entire search space.
 The main cause of premature convergence is lack of divergence.
 After the population converges, it becomes very uniform (all solutions resemble the best one).But as Novelty search algorithm based on divergence, more diverge means higher probability of getting selected for PSO search.
 Novelty search helps to roam entire search space more quickly than any other evolutionary algorithm.
 We consider that advantage in PSO to make it more explorative algorithm.

-The paper is organized as follows: Section 2 considers a detail discussion about novelty search.
+The paper is organized as follows: Section 2 provides a brief introduction to novelty search.
 The basic concepts, general framework of our approach, Novelty computation of a search region and novelty score calculation are discussed section 3.
-Section 4 provides the algorithmic summary and pseducode of the proposed Novelty Search based PSO algorithm.Section 5 provides detail experimental studies on benchmark datasets CEC-13.
-Section 6 provides Conclusion.
+Section 4 provides the algorithmic summary and pseducode of the proposed Novelty Search based PSO algorithm.Section 5 provides detail experimental studies on benchmark datasets CEC-13 and CEC-20 and also with advanced ambiguous benchmark functions .
+Section 6 provides convergence divergence analysis of Novelty Search based PSO.
+Section 7 provides Conclusion.